qrafter/collaborative-text-editor/Readme.md

 3. **Diffing Strategy:** Update only the parts of the snapshot that have changed to optimize syncing.
 4. **Extend Y.js Data Structures:** Adapt Y.js to handle various asset types.
 5. **Frontend Optimization:** Improve the frontend for efficient loading and rendering of different asset types.

----

-This version corrects the directory navigation commands and ensures all steps are clearly outlined.